- Published on:

 When an employment relationship ends in Panama, the worker is entitled to a liquidation that includes various accumulated benefits.
 Calculating liquidation correctly can be complicated, as it depends on the type of contract termination, time worked, and other factors.
 In this complete guide we explain how to calculate employment liquidation in Panama step by step, according to different causes of dismissal or resignation, to ensure you receive everything you're entitled to according to the law.

 Use our liquidation calculator by entering your data and get the calculation instantly.
-You just need to provide the start and end dates of the employment relationship, your last salary and the cause of termination, and the calculator will determine your benefits (vacation, thirteenth month, seniority bonus, severance, etc.).
+You need to provide the start and end dates of the employment relationship, contract type, base or average salary, unused vacation days, and the cause of termination.
+The calculator will determine your benefits (vacation, thirteenth month, seniority bonus, severance, etc.).

 Forms of Employment Termination in Panama